Codecademy/docs/content/luau/concepts/tables/tables.md

 ---
 Title: 'Tables'
-Description: 'Data structures that are capable of storing values of any type other than nil.'
+Description: 'Tables are data structures that are capable of storing values of any type other than nil.'
 Subjects:
   - 'Developer Tools'
   - 'Game Development'